Covid-19 hasn’t changed top CEOs’ communication habits, ECCO research finds

 CEOs’ use of social media platforms Twitter and LinkedIn has declined significantly around the world in the last year, new research from ECCO International Public Relations Network reveals.

 The annual analysis of CEOs’ social media habits, which includes the top 20 companies by market capitalisation in 15 countries, has found that just 15% of these CEOs have a presence on Twitter, while only 31% are on LinkedIn.
 The latter represents a 22.3% decrease from the same time last year.
-The findings are contrary to established industry best practice which dictates that corporate communication – via social media and otherwise – during a crisis is paramount.
+The findings are contrary to established industry best practice which dictates that corporate communication – via social media and otherwise – during a crisis, as crisis communication is paramount.

 The findings for the UK largely reflect the global average, with only four of the top 20 CEOs active on Twitter and nine on LinkedIn.
 Of these business leaders, Alan Jope of Unilever boasts the most Twitter followers with over 7,000 followers, while Bernard Looney of BP leads the way on LinkedIn with more than 57,000.